irausch25/CS4641-Project/index.md

 # Introduction/Background:

-- **Introduction**: The project is based around using NLP for a more nuanced understanding of emotional context in text beyond positive, neutral, and negative classifications using 6 fundamental human emotions.
+- **Introduction**: The project is based around using NLP for a more nuanced understanding of emotional context in text using 6 fundamental human emotions.

 - **Literature review**: Pang and Lee [8] argue in their book that the field of sentiment analysis has evolved from broad classifications to detailed emotion detection due to the complexities of human language and sentiment.
 Deep learning, especially LSTM [6] and BERT [9], have revolutionized NLP, offering tools capable of a better nuanced understanding.

-- **Dataset Description**: The "Emotions" dataset contains english twitter messages with corresponding predominant emotion conveyed using six fundamental emotions denoted by numbers: sadness (0), joy (1), love (2), anger (3), fear (4), and surprise (5).
+- **Dataset Description**: Contains english twitter messages with corresponding predominant emotion conveyed using six fundamental emotions denoted by numbers: sadness(0), joy(1), love(2), anger(3), fear(4), and surprise(5).

 - Click [here](https://www.kaggle.com/datasets/nelgiriyewithana/emotions) to view the dataset from Kaggle.

 # Problem Definition:

-- **Problem**: Classifying exact fine-grained emotions in text poses a challenge due to the subtle nuances in text.
-This is the problem that the project tries to solve by accurately classifying text into one of six emotion categories.
+- **Problem**: Classifying exact emotions in text poses a challenge due to the subtle nuances in text.
+The project tries to solve this problem by accurately classifying text into one of six emotion categories.

-- **Motivation**: The motivation behind the project are the applications of understanding emotional context in text.
-Improved emotion detection can aid in mental health assessment, customer feedback analysis, and social media monitoring.
-This work is crucial for developing AI that can respond to human emotions more effectively and empathetically.
+- **Motivation**: Improved emotion detection has applications like aid in mental health assessment, customer feedback analysis, and social media monitoring.
+It’s crucial for developing AI that can respond to human emotions more empathetically.

 # Methods: